 Dealer’s Life 2 is a very entertaining game with a very small amount of unique content; as a result, what starts as fun entertainment quickly evolves into sheer monotony, and by the time I had reached the later levels, I just wanted it to be over with.

-A big part of why I felt this way is because the first 1-2 hour of the game is full of exciting finds, upgrades and discoveries; however, every hour after that gets progressively slower until even a huge find or fantastic deal is only a tiny fraction of the money needed to do anything worthwhile.
+A big part of why I felt this way is because the first one to two hours of the game are full of exciting finds, upgrades and discoveries; however, every hour after that gets progressively slower until even a huge find or fantastic deal is only a tiny fraction of the money needed to do anything worthwhile.

-I remember the first time I found an item that sold for 20k profit; I felt like a king and immediately upgraded my character and store; when I “hit the jackpot” and sold an item for 1 million profit, I upgraded all of my stats repeatedly, hired better staff and upgraded my store 3-4 times.
+I remember the first time I found an item that sold for £20,000 profit; I felt like a king and immediately upgraded my character and store.
+When I hit the jackpot and sold an item for £1 million profit, I upgraded all of my stats repeatedly, hired better staff and upgraded my store three to four times.

-However, by the time you get to mid-game, selling an item for even 10 million profit is next to worthless, with mid-game attribute points costing that much and more and shop upgrades being well north of 100 million dollars.
+However, by the time you get to mid-game, selling an item for even £10 million profit is next to worthless, with mid-game attribute points costing that much and more and shop upgrades being well north of £100 million.

 review-is-dealer-life-2-worth-playing

-Image credit Dealer's Life 2 - Published by Abyte Entertainment and developed by Abyte Entertainment.
+Image credit Dealer's Life 2 - Published and developed by Abyte Entertainment.

-To make matters worse, many buyers still bring in terrible conditions, rare or lower items worth 10k or less, meaning I am forced to examine hundreds of worthless items per hour.
+To make matters worse, many buyers still bring in terrible-condition, rare or lower items worth £10,000 or less, meaning I am forced to examine hundreds of worthless items per hour.

-While there are breaks in the monotony, such as storage auctions and buying and selling at conventional auctions, players are limited to selling 1 item per week, drastically slowing down the money-making process.
+While there are breaks in the monotony, such as storage auctions and buying and selling at conventional auctions, players are limited to selling one item per week, drastically slowing down the money-making process.

 If I had made Dealer’s Life 2, I would have allowed players to list every qualifying item at auction at the end of every week, ensuring that time between upgrades is a matter of minutes instead of being stuck at the same location grinding for several hours, only to be forced to do it all again at the next location.